 The road ahead:

 Not much will change immediately.
 You’ll notice some changes to the homepage, blog and social media sites.
 The maps and other visuals will stay live.
-For the rest of 2016, JF, Marc and the rest of their team will focus on putting out the next Global Startup Ecosystem Report.
+For the rest of 2016, JF and the rest of his team will focus on putting out the next Global Startup Ecosystem Report.
 They have a new model in which they sign up one member in each city (usually the city government, a chamber of commerce or a VC association).
 Members pay a membership fee and help distribute a standardized survey in their city.
 The data gathered from that survey along with data from sources like CrunchBase and Startup Genome serve as the foundational dataset used to create the final report.
 Members can also order in-depth reports for their city like those created for Hong Kong and Waterloo.
 The community (all the local organizations, companies, founders and investors) doesn’t pay a thing but gets free access to the anonymized data.

 Early next year, they will build an online dashboard with detailed visualizations and tools for members, some of which will be available for free to the community in an anonymized fashion – much like the maps, charts and graphs on Startup Genome now.
 The Startup Genome we built will serve as the foundation of that.